AN UPDATED VERSION OF THIS BLOG, ORIGINALLY PUBLISHED IN MARCH 2014

 The tree is a bit too big to move now.
 It will break my heart to leave it if we ever sell up in the Mountains.

 ****UPDATE……August 2015.
-Oh dear, we suddenly have to move the tree.
+Oh dear, we suddenly have to move the tree as it needs more sun.
 This will be a challenge.
 It’s winter, but there are already buds forming.

 By the way, there is another lovely thing about apple trees.
 They are a favourite place for beautiful little European goldfinches to nest in.
 These birds were introduced to Australia in the 19th century; originally as caged songbirds I think.
 A family used to build a nest in our tree every year.
 The collective name for them is a ‘charm’ of goldfinches…how appropriate.

 Our own apple tree is a favourite perching spot for Eastern yellow robins.
 We successfully moved the tree today, and the little birds don’t seem to mind.

 A decent crop this season, there must be at least 50 little green apples.
 I’ll have to work out how to protect them from my dear bowerbirds and parrots.

 Oh yes!!
 Stewed apple for breakfast.

 Back in Tassie my poor brother lost his crop to hungry possums!